 4. If you would like a portion of your screen to freeze, you can use a finger to circle the parts that you would like to disconnect from touchscreen functionality.

-There are several ways that you might use to freeze the screen on a Windows 10 desktop, a Chromebook, or an iPad. the methods might be a bit different in all cases, but they mainly involve a couple of simple taps or key-presses to get started.
+You might use several ways to freeze the screen on a Windows 10 desktop, a Chromebook, or an iPad. the methods might be a bit different in all cases, but they mainly involve simple taps or key-presses to get started.

-Once done, you will be able to freeze various screens for image captures or use them as a way to keep tasks on different screens from interfering with each other.
+Once done, you can freeze various screens for image captures or use them to keep tasks on different screens from interfering with each other.